Agentic state space search for optimal inference performance

 Manufacturing

 48% of manufacturers report difficulty filling high-skill GPU optimization roles.
 Quality control, predictive maintenance, and production planning increasingly depend on real-time inference.
-But the specialized knowledge to optimize these workloads is rare and expensive to hire.
-Most manufacturers lack internal expertise in GPU architecture, memory hierarchies, and kernel optimization.
-They're either overpaying for compute or accepting suboptimal performance as inevitable.
+The specialized knowledge required to optimize these workloads—GPU architecture, memory hierarchies, kernel optimization—is scarce.
+Most manufacturers lack internal expertise and must choose between overpaying for compute or accepting suboptimal performance.

 Defense applications require real-time inference in disconnected, disrupted, and limited (DDIL) environments where cloud offloading isn't an option.
-Every inference must run on-device, on-time, and correctly.
-Tesla and similar autonomous platforms must run dozens of neural networks in parallel on embedded GPUs—any inefficiency reduces safety margins or requires more expensive hardware.
-Performance optimization isn't optional; it's architectural.
+Autonomous platforms must run dozens of neural networks in parallel on embedded GPUs.
+Every inefficiency reduces safety margins or requires more expensive hardware.
+Performance optimization is an architectural necessity, not an optional enhancement.

 How It Works

-An AI agent runs in your staging environment with your data and traffic patterns.
-It profiles autonomously, identifies bottlenecks, proposes optimizations, tests them, validates accuracy, and iterates.
-What would take a team of performance engineers months happens in days.
+An AI agent operates in your staging environment with your actual data and traffic patterns.
+It profiles systematically, identifies bottlenecks, proposes optimizations, validates accuracy, and iterates.
+The process that would require months of specialized engineering work proceeds methodically over days.

-The agent deploys in your staging environment and continuously profiles your inference using hardware-level metrics.
-Your data, your models, your traffic patterns—not synthetic benchmarks.
-No code changes required.
-The agent knows which metrics matter because it was architected by someone who has spent 25 years learning to read them.
+The agent deploys in your staging environment and profiles your inference using NVIDIA NCU to capture hardware-level metrics.
+It works with your data, your models, and your traffic patterns—not synthetic benchmarks.
+No code changes are required.
+The profiling methodology is informed by 25 years of experience identifying which metrics matter and how to interpret them.

 Why This Matters